Pet Euthanasia at Home in Liverpool

 Cats (Liverpool area):

-• Home euthanasia + communal cremation: From £320
+• Home euthanasia + communal cremation cat: From £320

-• Home euthanasia + individual cremation (ashes returned in scatter tube): From £385
+• Home euthanasia + individual cremation cat (ashes returned in scatter tube): From £385

-Individual Cremation (includes ashes returned in scatter tube):
+Dogs Home Euthanasia & Individual Cremation (Includes ashes returned in scatter tube)

 • Small dog (under 10 kg) From£445